arthur-schevey/portfolio/src/content/projects/3_rust_spreadsheet.md

 - CLI visualization for interactive navigation and editing
 - Comprehensive error handling for syntax and runtime issues

-This project demonstrates the power of combining systems programming with domain-specific language design to deliver a lightweight, functional spreadsheet environment.
+This project was a powerful learning experience that served as a foundation for my learning for giving me a deeper understanding of programming theory.